Mendes11/micro_framework/README.md

 # Micro Framework
-(yet another) Python Microservices Framework.
-It is inspired by Nameko but without the class service style and the ability to work with processes or threads.
+(yet another) Python Microservices Framework capable of running functions in threads or processes.

+It is inspired by Nameko but without the class service style.

 ## Components
 * Runner: It is the component that will start your service.
 You instantiate